autism; Asperger; therapy; language; disorder; understanding; frustration; speech; syndrome;

 - "People need to be helpful and kind to people who have autism." - Suela

 "Living with someone who has autism can be challenging.
 Everyone needs to feel cared for and loved.
-If you have someone in your family or in your class who is autistic (say aw-tis-tik), you can help him by being encouraging and caring."
+If you have someone in your family or in your class who is autistic (say aw-tis-tik), you can help him by being encouraging and caring.
+It is not cool to be unkind to someone who is 'different'.
+Others may think you are a bully and no-one likes bullies.

 We've provided this information to help you to understand important things about staying healthy and happy.
 However, if you feel sick or unhappy, it is important to tell your mum or dad, a teacher or another grown-up.